silinternational/google-sheets-php/README.md

 # Google Sheets PHP

-A simple library for pushing data to a Google Sheet
+A simple library for pushing data to a Google Sheet using the Google PHP API Client **version 1**.

 ## Resources